 The Department of Campus Security is located in Broyhill Hall.
-The department consists of four full time personnel, seven part time personnel, and an administrative assistant.
+The department consists of five full time personnel and seven part-time personnel.
 The department has Security Officers available 24 hours a day, 7 days per week, and 365 days per year.
-SEBTS Security Officers are trained to respond to calls for service on
+SEBTS Security Officers are trained to respond to calls for service on SEBTS' campus.

-SEBTS' campus.
 If the call involves criminal activity, then the Wake Forest Police Department has jurisdiction on all SEBTS property to investigate crimes and file charges.
 Campus Security does not have any police authority.
 Campus Security works closely with the Wake Forest Police Department, the Wake Forest Fire Department, and Wake County EMS to provide a safe and secure campus environment.
 Any criminal activity is handled by the Wake Forest Police Department.